ExistedGit/Dota2Cheat/README.md

   * Renders any and all possible particles, including in FoW
   * Customizable enemy illusion coloring
   * Shows trajectories of enemy projectiles like Mirana's arrow and non-projectile abilities like Meat Hook
+  * Roshan — saves his death time and approximates when he will spawn [WIP]

 * Convars:
   * `sv_cheats` spoofing
   * customizable `dota_camera_distance` with proper `r_farz` and `fog_enable`(no clipping or blue fog)